 Preventing Tooth Decay

-• Brush Your Teeth Twice a Day: Brushing your teeth at least two times a day is essential to removing plaque from the tooth surfaces and around the gums.
+- Brush Your Teeth Twice a Day: Brushing your teeth at least two times a day will prevent plaque buildup on the tooth surfaces and around the gums.

-• Use Fluoride Toothpaste: Fluoride is an important mineral that strengthens tooth enamel and helps to protect against tooth decay.
+- Use Fluoride Toothpaste: Fluoride is an important mineral that strengthens tooth enamel and helps protect against tooth decay.

-• Chew Sugarless Gum: Studies show that chewing sugarless gum with xylitol or sorbitol for just 20 minutes a day can reduce cavity formation.
+- Chew Sugarless Gum: Chewing sugarless gum with xylitol or sorbitol for just 20 minutes a day can lower the risk of cavities.
 Look for the ADA seal on your pack of gum.

-• Visit Your Dentist Regularly: The ADA recommends that children and adults visit the dentist at least twice a year for routine exams, dental cleanings, and x-rays.
-These visits can help to intercept problems before they advance to tooth decay and cavities.
+- Visit Your Dentist Regularly: The ADA recommends that children and adults visit the dentist at least twice a year for routine exams, dental cleanings, and x-rays.
+These visits can help spot problems before they become tooth decay and cavities.

 Treatment For Dental Cavities

 Our dental care team can help you fill your tooth cavities and prevent further decay.
-We offer preventative dental services to provide stability and protection to your affected teeth.
+We offer preventative dental services to keep your teeth strong and protected.
 The most common way of filling a cavity is to use a dental filling.
 However, we can also provide partial crowns, and full crowns for larger cavities.

 Composite Resin Dental Fillings